 DekaBank is the securities service provider (Wertpapierhaus) for S-Group (on a combined basis, S-Group accounts for more than a third of the German banking system).
-As of 31 December 2017, DekaBank reported consolidated balance sheet assets of €94 billion, while its total customer assets, comprising on-balance sheet assets and off-balance sheet assets under management, amounted to €283 billion (€139 billion from retail customers and €144 billion from institutional customers).
+As of 30 June 2018, DekaBank reported consolidated balance sheet assets of €100 billion, while its total customer assets, comprising on-balance sheet assets and off-balance sheet assets under management, amounted to €288 billion (€142 billion from retail customers and €146 billion from institutional customers).

 DekaBank provides its private and institutional clients with a range of fund-based products, covering all major asset classes.
 It also offers real estate funds and financing, lending, capital market-related trading and sales services, treasury facilities, including liquidity, asset and liability management, and funding.
+As of 30 June 2018, DekaBank employed 4,102 full-time equivalent employees, mainly operating from its headquarters in Frankfurt am Main and its most important foreign office in Luxembourg.